Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 ## Missingness Dependecy

-Looking throughout the dataset I was particuarally intered in the column `pentakills`.
-I noticed that a lot of these values were missing, which lead me to decide to test the missingness dependecy of this column.
+Looking throughout the dataset I was particularly interested in the column `pentakills`.
+I noticed that a lot of these values were missing, which lead me to decide to test the missingness dependency of this column.

-The first column I decided to test  missingness aginast was the `gamelength` column
+The first column I decided to test  missingness against was the `gamelength` column

 **Null Hypothesis**: Distribution of `'gamelength'` when `'pentakill'` is missing is the same as the distribution of `'gamelength'` when `'pentakill'` is not missing.